sizeofvoid/libopeninput/doc/user/architecture.rst

 device-type-specific implementations in ``evdev-<type>.c``.
 It is not necessary to understand all of libinput to contribute a patch.

+As of libinput 1.29 libinput has an internal plugin pipeline that modifies the event stream before libinput proper sees it, see :ref:`architecture-plugins`.

 :ref:`architecture-contexts` is the only user-visible implementation detail, everything else is purely internal implementation and may change when required.